dire_pytorch.py

 try:

-from .dire_cuvs import DiReCuVS # pylint: disable=import-outside-toplevel
+from .dire_cuvs import DiReCuVS, CUVS_AVAILABLE # pylint: disable=import-outside-toplevel

 except ImportError: